-Children's Play & Games
+EDU139 Children's Play & Games 3 cr. hr.

 This course will acquaint the elementary education, child care or physical education major in both traditional and modern notions of physical education with emphasis on a modern application.
 The course also provides actual participation in numerous games and activities, etc., suitable for the school age child.